NCAR/python-tutorial/source/tutorials/beginner.rst

    ..

    By adding this datafile to your directory, you have made a change that is not yet reflected in our Git repository.
-Type ``git add`` and then the name of the altered file to stage your change.
+Type :bash:`git add` and then the name of the altered file to stage your change.

 10. Check your git status once again: